14 Best Employee Recognition Vendors (We’ve Tested Over 40)

 Employee recognition tools have many features to help build a strong company culture and employee engagement including:

-• Peer-to-Peer Recognition: Allows employees to recognize each other’s contributions, creating a supportive and collaborative work environment.
-Nectar is, for example, one of the top employee recognition program companies for peer recognition through personal employee awards and appreciation quotes.
+- Peer-to-Peer Recognition: Allows employees to recognize each other’s contributions, creating a supportive and collaborative work environment.
+Nectar is, for example, one of the top employee reward and recognition program companies for peer recognition through personal employee awards and appreciation quotes.

-• Mobile Accessibility: Recognition programs are accessible to remote or deskless workers through mobile-friendly platforms.
+- Mobile Accessibility: Reward and recognition programs are accessible to remote or deskless workers through mobile-friendly platforms.
 Kudos is one of many vendors that have mobile-optimized apps for on-the-go recognition program participation.

 Benefits of Using Employee Recognition Platforms